Gjør som tusenvis av andre bokelskere

 Ved å abonnere godtar du vår personvernerklæring.Du kan når som helst melde deg av våre nyhetsbrev.

-The Communication Games 2.0 series is the new generation of the popular Communication Games series - a go-to resource of communicative and interactive games and activities for live online, hybrid and face-to-face classrooms of today and in the teaching of tomorrow.
+The Communication Games 2.0 series is the new generation of the popular Communication Games series - a go-to resource of communicative and interactive games and activities for the language classroom.

 Teaching and Learning English in the Early Years provides a lively, varied, 'must have' A-Z compendium of how to teach English to very young children between the ages of 3-6.
 It combines discussion of methodology with a wide range of practical, creative teaching ideas and strategies which are easy to implement in pre-school classrooms globally.